go-go-golems/go-go-labs/web/voyage/app.md

 ### Using a Historical Prompt

 1. **Action:** Click on a prompt within the filtered history list.
+2. **Behavior:**
+    - The selected prompt is parsed to extract `--v` and `--ar` options.
+    - These options are removed from the prompt text.
+    - The aspect ratio and model version options are updated based on the extracted values.
+3. **Result:**
-2. **Behavior:** The selected prompt loads into the current prompt textarea, and options are updated accordingly.
+    - The cleaned prompt (without options) is loaded into the current prompt textarea.
-3. **Result:** The aspect ratio and model version are set based on the selected prompt's parameters.
+    - The aspect ratio and model version UI elements are updated to reflect the extracted options.

 ### Exporting Application State